 ONHIR's chief activities consist of land acquisition, housing acquisition or construction, infrastructure construction, and post-move support, all for families being relocated, as well as certification of families' eligibility for relocation benefits.
 ONHIR appropriations for FY2008 were \$8.9 million.
-The Administration proposed \$7.5 million for FY2009, a decrease of \$1.3 million (15%) below FY2008.
+The Continuing Appropriations Resolution, 2009 (Division A, P.L.
+110-329), generally extended funding for ONHIR accounts, through March 6, 2009, at the amounts provided in the FY2008 regular appropriations act.
+The Bush Administration had proposed \$7.5 million for FY2009, a decrease of 15% below the FY2008 level of \$8.9 million.